Uses

 • PFU HHKB PROFESSHIONAL HYBRID TYPE-S(SNOW)

 It is the well-known Happy Hacking Keyboard, which I have been using since the first generation released in 1997.
 I am so used to it that I cannot work without it.
-The typing experience is great, i's lightweight to carry around, it's durable, and it's the best keyboard out there.
+The typing experience is great, it's lightweight to carry around, it's durable, and it's the best keyboard out there.

 Development tools